nhrap-hazus/export/README.md

 ## Requirements

-The Hazus open-source utilities use the Hazus Python package under the hood to run everything.
-You will need an installation of Anaconda that will automatically manage the Hazus Python package and other requirements necessart to run the utility.
+The Hazus Export tool requires Hazus, ArcGIS Desktop, and Anaconda to be installed on your computer.
+Anaconda is a free software that automatically manages all Python packages required to run Hazus open source utilities - including the Hazus Python package: https://fema-nhrap.s3.amazonaws.com/Hazus/Python/build/html/index.html

 1. Go to https://www.anaconda.com/distribution/